 We thank members of the California EIC consortium, and in particular Oleg Tsai, for valuable feedback related to our design and studies.
 We thank Sergey Los and James Freeman for providing us with the SiPM boards that we used in this work.
 We also thank Martin Purschke for helping us with the RCDAQ software.
-We thank Ron Soltz and Ernst Sichtermann for supporting and guiding Luis Garabito Ruiz, Jiajun Huang, and Miguel Rodriguez.

 This work was supported by MRPI program of the University of California Office of the President, award number 00010100.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, RENEW under Award Number DE-SC0022526, which supported Luis Garabito Ruiz, Jiajun Huang and Miguel Rodriguez.
-Sebouh J. Paul acknowledges support by the Jefferson Laboratory EIC Center Fellowship.
-Sean Preins was supported by a HEPCAT fellowship from DOE award DE-SC0022313.
-Miguel Arratia acknowledges support through DOE Contract No. DE-AC05-06OR23177 under which Jefferson Science Associates, LLC operates the Thomas Jefferson National Accelerator Facility.
+L.G, J.H, and M.R were supported by DOE traineeship award DE-SC0022526.
+S.J.P was supported by the Jefferson Laboratory EIC Center Fellowship.
+S.P was supported by a HEPCAT fellowship from DOE award DE-SC0022313.
+M.A. acknowledges support through DOE Contract No. DE-AC05-06OR23177 under which Jefferson Science Associates, LLC operates the Thomas Jefferson National Accelerator Facility.